icaven/glm/readme.md

 - Added GLM_FORCE_IGNORE_VERSION to ignore error caused by including different version of GLM #619
 - Reduced warnings when using very strict compilation flags #646
 - length() member functions are constexpr #657
+- Added support of -Weverything with Clang #646

 #### Fixes:
 - Removed doxygen references to GTC_half_float which was removed in 0.9.4